Oludavid01/alx-pre_course/README.md

-I am a Software Engineer
+I AM A SOFTWARE ENGINEER